datawire/ambassador-docs/docs/emissary/2.2/topics/install/upgrade/yaml/emissary-1.14/emissary-2.2.md

    ```

    Once that's done, install the new Agent into the same namespace as your
    Emissary deployment.
-Again, we supply two files for two different
+Ambassador Labs supplies three files for three different
-   namespaces: use only the one that matches the namespace into which you
+   namespaces.
+Use only the one that matches the namespace where you installed
-   installed $productName$ 1.14.2.
+   $productName$ 1.14.2.

    - [`emissary-emissaryns-agent.yaml`] for the `emissary` namespace; or
    - [`emissary-defaultns-agent.yaml`] for the `default` namespace.